 “The importance of Merian is based on a specific, perhaps feminine synthesis of an observant and at the same time contemplative view of nature.”

 Like most women during her day, Merian’s “day job” was taking care of the house and children — which makes her accomplishments even more impressive.
-But the German-born woman who settled in Netherlands wasn’t satisfied with that.
+But the German-born woman who settled in the Netherlands wasn’t satisfied with that.
 From a young age, she made valuable observations, helping dispel the myth that insects pop spontaneously from mud (yes, people believed that).

 “She was a scientist on the level with a lot of people we spend a lot of time talking about,” said Kay Etheridge, a biologist at Gettysburg College in Pennsylvania who has been studying the scientific history of Merian’s work.
 “She didn’t do as much to change biology as Darwin, but she was significant.”

 It didn’t take long for Merian to understand that things are much more difficult when you’re a woman.
-She was never allowed to train and practice oil painting, so she focused on drawing, watercolour, still-life painting, and copper-plate engraving in the family atelier.
+She was never allowed to train and practice oil painting, so she focused on drawing, watercolor, still-life painting, and copper-plate engraving in the family atelier.
 Raised in protestant Frankfurt, she grew up alongside her family’s successful publishing business.
 After her father passed away, her mother remarried — which in a way, also turned out fortuitous — still-life painter Jacob Marrell who taught Maria Sibylla alongside his sons.
 There were limitations, but at least she received a proper artistic education.

 She published early, first focusing on the arts.
 Her first book, Neues Blumenbuch, was a floral pattern book for embroidery — a “feminine” art, in which she was also very capable.
 The men in her family traveled far and wide while Merian dutifully stayed at home — but she didn’t just waste her days idling.
 She learned as much as possible, taking advantage of the publisher’s workshop which served as an intellectual workshop.
 Her biographer Kim Todd explains in Chrysalis: Maria Sibylla Merian and the Secrets of Metamorphosis: